interplaynetary/dpi/DPI.md

 #### **2.5 The Invitation** {#2.5-the-invitation}

 The technology exists.
 The code works.
 The need is undeniable.
 We have a rare window of opportunity to evolve beyond our failing systems.
-We invite you to join us at our global living labs to experience this new mode of coordination firsthand, and to partner with us in launching a pilot that can redefine how organizations coordinate resources for shared goals.
-Whether you represent a government, UN agency, philanthropic foundation, impact fund, or grassroots organization, this infrastructure is designed to serve your coordination needs while maintaining your autonomy and values.
+We invite you to join us at our global living labs to experience this new mode of coordination firsthand, and to experiment with pilots in your context.
+Whether you represent a government, UN agency, philanthropic foundation, impact fund, or grassroots organization, this infrastructure is designed to enable coordination while maintaining your autonomy and values.
+Participation is voluntary, open, and determined by mutual recognition - not by central gatekeepers.

 ### 3.0 Contacts and Resources {#3.0-contacts-and-resources}